dejison/Middlesex-MSc-Assignments-on-Cybercrime-and-Digital-Investigation/01-Digital-Forensics-and-Incident-Management/README.md

 This folder contains redacted evidential artefacts.

 Original unredacted material is not published.
+Redaction follows data minimisation, purpose limitation, and harm-prevention principles.
 All artefacts have been sanitised to prevent re-identification or misuse while preserving academic value.